Before joining a health and fitness club, be realistic about what activities

 Most clubs will not release you from a term contract or refund payments

-allow you to cancel your contract if you quit because of medical reasons
+a pro-rata share of prepaid fees if you quit because of medical reasons

 or move out of the area.
 Some clubs will let you off the hook for monthly

 fees or refund unused shares of their annual fees in the absence of illness

 or moving.
 In many cases, however, youll have to repay the club for any

 discounts received for committing to a term or pay a cancellation fee.

 For members who need to take some time off, many clubs defer monthly payments